Canada men's national soccer team: 1990s

-Qualification for 1990 lasted all of two matches for Canada, a home-and-away series with Guatemala, played in October 1988.
+Qualification for the 1990 World Cup lasted all of two matches for Canada, a home-and-away series with Guatemala, played in October 1988.
 The Central Americans won the first game 1–0 in Guatemala City while Canada prevailed in Vancouver 3–2.
-Tied on goal difference, Los Chapines advanced on away goal rule.
+Tied on goal difference, Los Chapines advanced on the away goals rule.

 1990 saw Canada take part in the first North American Nations Cup, hosting the three-team tournament.
-Mexico and Canada sent their full squads, but the US sent a 'B' team.
+Mexico and Canada sent their full squads, but the United States sent a 'B' team.
 Canada won the tournament after a 1–0 win over the United States on May 6 and a 2–1 win over Mexico on May 13.
 All three Canadian goals were scored by John Catliff, the tournament's top scorer.

 Canada came close to qualifying for the World Cup again in 1994 under the guidance of a defender on the 1986 team, Bob Lenarduzzi.
 They entered the tournament at the second round stage and advanced as group runners-up.
 Canada competed strongly in the final qualifying round, drawing their first match in Tegucigalpa after a controversial penalty allowed the Hondurans to draw even, winning their next two, over El Salvador and Honduras in Vancouver, losing convincingly at Azteca Stadium, and winning 2–1 in San Salvador.
 They went into their final group match against Mexico, in Toronto, needing a win to win the group and thus qualify directly for the World Cup.
 Canada went up 1–0 on a goal credited to Alex Bunbury off a free kick, but Mexico scored twice to win, 2–1.
 The loss meant Canada finished second and advanced to an intercontinental play-off series where they needed to win two rounds to qualify for the 1994 FIFA World Cup.
 The Reds went up against Oceania Football Confederation's champions Australia.
 Canada won the first leg 2–1 in Edmonton.
 Australia led the second leg 2–1 at the end of 90 minutes, sending the tie to extra time.
 There was no score in the extra 30 minutes, meaning the series was decided by a penalty shootout which Australia won 4–1 to eliminate Canada from contention.
 Australia went on to lose 2–1 on aggregate to Argentina, who advanced to the World Cup.